mbishnoi29786/Online-Resume-Builder/README.md

 ## Note

-Some of the files, such as **mPDF**, **jQuery**, and **Bootstrap**, are not uploaded to this GitHub repository.
+Some of the files are not uploaded to this GitHub repository.
 These libraries were not included due to their size and concerns about licensing, as I haven’t fully reviewed their terms.
 You'll need to manually add them to the project directory.

+You can also view the **screenshots** of the website in the **screenshots directory** to get a preview of the functionality.

 If you need any help setting up this project, feel free to email me at `mbishnoi29786@gmail.com`.

 ## Contributing